 When you fill out your online prescription, be as detailed as possible.
 Double-check that you’ve correctly identified the implant manufacturer, platform, and any other relevant specifications.
 If you’re working with a less common system, it’s always a good idea to confirm compatibility with the lab beforehand.
 A great lab partner will have experience with a wide range of dental implants and can guide you through the process.

-Closing Communication Gaps with Your Lab
+Improving Communication with Your Dental Lab

 Clear and consistent communication with your dental lab is essential for getting the outcomes you want.
 If you have specific instructions or concerns about a case, don’t hesitate to share them.
 Most online labs have a portal where you can add notes, upload photos, and send messages directly to the technicians working on your case.
 This creates a clear record of communication that you can both reference.